peteroupc/peteroupc.github.io/randomfunc.md

 All the random number methods presented on this page&mdash;

 - assume the existence of an underlying RNG,
-- do not assume any particular implementation of the underlying RNG (e.g., whether that RNG is a deterministic RNG or some other kind), and
+- make no assumptions on the underlying RNG's implementation (e.g., whether that RNG is a deterministic RNG or some other kind), and
-- do not assume, in general, any particular quality of the underlying RNG.
+- make no assumptions on the statistical quality or predictability of the underlying RNG.

 In general, security, performance, quality, and other considerations will determine what underlying RNG to use in a particular application; I have written more on RNG recommendations in [another document](https://peteroupc.github.io/random.html).